Skip to content

 We will use the same pattern for creating the power pellets, drawing them and performing collision detection as has been used for the smaller pellets.
 You should be familiar with these patterns by now.

-Add the following code before the create_pellets() function which will create the list to hold the power pellets and add a property to Muncher to indicate how long he has left (in seconds) in power mode:
+Add the following code before the call to pgzrun.go() which will create the list to hold the power pellets and add a property to Muncher to indicate how long Muncher has left (in seconds) in power mode.
+We also need to draw the power pellets:

 power_pellets = []